-Departmental Incident
+Directorate Incident

-Information indicates that incident that can be addressed within the resources of a department, using Service Area Business Continuity Plans, Departmental Response plan and Departmental Business Continuity Plans, if required.
+Information indicates that incident that can be addressed within the resources of a directorate, using Service Area Business Continuity Plans, Directorate Response plan, if required.
 The response may also include routine action from a limited number of other service areas, e.g. Communications and Marketing, Property, etc.

-Activate departmental response, as required, or relay details to the appropriate department (request positive confirmation).
+Activate Directorate response, as required, or relay details to the appropriate directorate (request positive confirmation).
 (Managing an Emergency not utilised).